talgalili/dendextend/README.md

 You are welcome to:

-* submit suggestions and bug-reports at: <https://github.com/talgalili/dendextend/issues>
+* submit bug-reports and features' suggestions at: <https://github.com/talgalili/dendextend/issues>
 * send a pull request on: <https://github.com/talgalili/dendextend/>
 * compose a friendly e-mail to: <tal.galili@gmail.com>

 ## Latest news

-You can see the most recent changes to the package in the [NEWS.md file](https://github.com/talgalili/dendextend/blob/master/NEWS.md)
+You can see the most recent changes to the package in the [NEWS.md file](http://talgalili.github.io/dendextend/news/index.html)